sabry-awad97/pdf-extraction/solution.md

 - The system should save the search results to an Excel file.

 - The system limit the number of PDF files that the search method processes.

+- The system should be able to scrape multiple pages of the website for PDF files.